hellotext/help/_i18n/en/editor/get-started.md

 Links are created by using the link element in the Editor.
 The link element is a special element that allows you to create a link that can be embedded in your message.
 The link element has the following icon <img style='display: inline;'  src="{{site.url}}/images/icons/link.svg">
 and is located in the Editor's toolbar.
-You can open the click through these shortcuts,
+You can open the link tool through these shortcuts,

 - <kbd> Ctrl</kbd> + <kbd>K</kbd> on Windows
 - <kbd>⌘ Command</kbd> + <kbd>K</kbd> on Mac